Text: Jörgen Larsson

 After just a few minutes the line points straight down into the depths below the boat.
 Slowly I can pump the fish towards the surface and suddenly we can see a wide back.
 The pike is big, maybe not that long, but extremely wide and thick.
 Luc is ice cold and want to do some filming, but even if the fish is calm and manageable I am close to panic.
 It was so many years ago I got a really big pike, that film and a photo right now is secondary.
 I want the fish in the boat and my upset comments about the filming are not suitable for printing.

-Luc does a great job when landing it and suddenly it's in the boat: big, wide and extremely impressive.
-The pike has completely swallowed Tommy the Trout and it takes some time to get the tousled bait free from the mighty jaws.
+Luc does a great job when landing it and suddenly it's in the boat: a big, wide and extremely impressive pike.
+The pike has completely swallowed my lure - a Tommy the Trout.
+It takes some time to get the tousled bait free from the mighty jaws.
 But how big is the fish?
 After a few years with sparse pike fishing I don´t dare to guess.
 When the scale shows 14,2 kilos there is loud shouts, high fives and clenched fists in the boat.
 We managed today also!

 After a number of visits to the Netherlands, I have learned that many continental predator fishermen are very talented.
 But I have also found that they are rather simplistic and not particularly receptive to new influences.
 When it comes to boat fishing for pike almost everyone fishes in the same way.
 With the help of an electric engine they are casting along the drop-offs and plant belts in relatively shallow water.
 Searching, searching, searching – casting, casting, casting.